ffbeast/ffbeast.github.io/docs/en/wheel_contribute.md

 nav_order: 4
 ---

-You can say your "thanks" there by donating on project development.
+**You can say your "thanks" there by donating on project development.**
-It will let me know, that the project is helpfull and motivate me to develop it further.
+**It will let me know, that my work is important, and motivate me for further development!**

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center;">
  <div>